All Episodes

 And, you know, you could see his kids running over to him, and they clearly loved him as their father.

-And I think it's so uh corrosive to just take a tiny little sliver of someone's existence and identity, mainly their political views, and then justify and applaud their death.
+And I think it's so corrosive to just take a tiny little sliver of someone's existence and identity, mainly their political views, and then justify and applaud their death.

 And you can see huge numbers of people doing that all over the place.

-Now on the other side, and we have talked about this many times before, this really creepy desire to immediately exploit any sort of political violence before anything is even known about what happened.
+Now, on the other side, and we have talked about this many times before, this really creepy desire to immediately exploit any sort of political violence before anything is even known about what happened.

-There's like this scramble to say, oh, this person was on the left who did this, the person on the right who did this was a Muslim, this was a white supremacist.
+Every single time, there's like this scramble to say, oh, this person was on the left who did this, the person on the right who did this was a Muslim, this was a white supremacist.

 And like, I'm sorry, but the idea that political violence isn't monopolized by the left or the right is complete and utter bullshit.